 The power consumption for monitoring wake-up signal depends on the wake-up signal design and the hardware module of the wake-up receiver used for signal detecting and processing.

-The study should primarily target low-power WUS/WUR for IoT use cases, i.e., power-sensitive, small form-factor devices such as industrial sensors, controllers or wearables.
+The study should primarily target low-power WUS/WUR for power-sensitive, small form-factor devices including IoT use cases (such as industrial sensors, controllers) and wearables.
 Other use cases are not precluded, e.g.XR/smart glasses, smart phones.

 4 Objective